2023 California Homestead Exemption, increased by inflation

 - 55 years old, and make below a certain income level that changes from time to time

-A final note: a good thing about, in particular, the $175,000 California homestead exemption is that it extends to the spouse of the person filing Chapter 7.
+This may seem simple, but what exactly is “disabled?”
+What does “as a result of?”
+What is the income level, and which time period is measured?
+Also, a good thing about the $175,000 California homestead exemption is that it would extend to the spouse of the person filing Chapter 7.
 So if the debtor is, say, 63 years old, but their husband is 67 but really doesn’t want to file bankruptcy, the 63 year old who does file Chapter 7 bankruptcy gets the $175,000 homestead exemption in California anyway.

 Be careful in Chapter 7 bankruptcy.
 It’s not always the best type of bankruptcies.

-You really should talk to a qualified Los Angeles bankruptcy lawyer, as you get what you pay for, and it’s not worth risking your home.
+You really should consult to a qualified Los Angeles bankruptcy lawyer, as you get what you pay for, and it’s not worth risking your home.
 If you don’t do this right, you’re literally gambling with your house.